Tykok/cedict-chinese-transformation/docs/cedict.md

 Getting started with the Cedcit Dictionary here.

-> This version of the documentation will be updated and improved soon ! 🙌🏽

 ## Getting started

 To start use the Cedict dictionary library you need to install the package with `npm` or `yarn` at your root project :